lrhn/charcode/README.md

 The `ascii.dart` library defines a symbolic name for each ASCII character.
 Some characters have more than one name.
-For example the common name `$tab` and the official abbreviation `$ht` for the horisontal tab.
+For example the common name `$tab` and the official abbreviation `$ht` for the horizontal tab.

 The `html_entity.dart` library defines a constant for each HTML 4.01 character entity using their standard entity abbreviation, including case.
 Examples: `$nbsp` for `&nbps;`, `$aring` for the lower-case `&aring;` and `$Aring` for the upper-case `&Aring;`.

-The HTML entities include all characters in the Latin-1 code page, greek letters and some mathematical symbols.
+The HTML entities include all characters in the Latin-1 code page, Greek letters and some mathematical symbols.

 The `charcode.dart` library exports both `ascii.dart` and